Q & A

 “Whatever you say it is, it isn’t.”
 Why does this quote mean so much to me?
 Why do I consider it of utmost importance?

 It means that whatever you say about a person, a group, a nation, a situation, a thing, etc., it isn’t.
-For example, if I said 'He is bad,” he isn’t, if I said 'She is good,” she isn’t, if I said ‘This nation is poor,” it isn’t, if I said 'This situation is hopeless,” it isn’t, if I said 'This thing is awful,' it isn’t, etc. Whatever I said, it isn’t.
+For example, if I say 'He is bad,” he isn’t, if I say 'She is good,” she isn’t, if I say ‘This nation is poor,” it isn’t, if I say 'This situation is hopeless,” it isn’t, if I say 'This thing is awful,' it isn’t, etc. Whatever I say, it isn’t.
 It isn’t because anything is infinitely more than can be said about it.
 For example, nobody is only bad.
 Even someone who appears very bad has countless other qualities and some or all of these qualities including the badness may change as time passes.
 Thus, one cannot really say what he 'is.'
 He is the unspeakable, the unnamable, mysterious.
 If, however, we want to underline the badness, it appears more appropriate to say 'He appears bad, etc,' whereby the 'etc' refers to all the other qualities that may also include goodness as the Yang includes Yin and vice versa.
 When we recognize that there is also goodness in a person we call bad, then we can relate to the goodness in that person through our own goodness, and we can relate to the badness through our own badness.
 Hermann Hesse, in his “Siddharta” wrote “never is a man wholly a saint or a sinner.”

 Recognizing that whatever we say he or she or it is, isn’t, appears liberating because we seem no longer trapped in any statement that implies an identification such as, for example, the identification of that person or that nation or that situation with badness.
 We can see that that person, nation, or situation is infinitely more than just badness, that it cannot be fully represented through thought and language as has been amply pointed out by